 Fats as Fuel

-Carbs are short-term fuel, Fats are back-up fuel.
+Carbs are short-term fuel.
+Fats are backup fuel.

-This is an enormous amount of energy to rely on and it shows through in your exercise performance.
+This is an enormous amount of energy to rely on, and it shows through in your exercise performance.

-Carbohydrates are the obligate source, so a diet that limits carbs and provides a balance of high-quality fats is going to be the best way to establish a long-term efficiency with fats.
+Carbohydrates are the obligate source, so a diet that limits carbs and provides a balance of high-quality fats will be the best way to establish long-term efficiency with fats.